 Interested in applying for our 2024 program?

 Provide your information via our expression of interest form and we'll email to notify you when applications are open (around late February / early March 2024).

-The application is comprised of four sections:
+The University of Melbourne Pathways to Politics Program for Women application is comprised of four sections:

-- Eligibility questions: these short questions help our Selection Committee to determine your eligibility for the program
+- Eligibility questions: These short questions help our Selection Committee to determine your eligibility for the program.

-- Identify as Aboriginal and Torres Strait Islander
+- Identify as Aboriginal and/or Torres Strait Islander

 - Previous status as a refugee or current holder of a humanitarian visa

 - Disadvantaged socio-economic circumstances

 - Coming from a regional, rural or isolated area.